Damage Zones After a Nuclear Detonation &

 - See table describing the "zoned approach" to responses and activities in each zone.

-- After a nuclear detonation, response leaders will use the "zoned approach" to organize and direct activities to the appropriate areas in order to maximize the
+to the appropriate areas in order to maximize the

-- The Radiation Triage, Treat, Transport System (RTR) has been proposed for the organizing and locating venues for the medical response
+has been proposed for the organizing and locating venues for

 - RTR builds upon both the Damage Zones and the Radiation Zones